linear-b/gitstream/docs/gitlab-installation.md

     - ...
     - docker pull YOUR-REGISTRY-URL/gitstream/rules-engine:latest
 	```
+	The docker image can be pulled to your private repository from [DockerHub](https://hub.docker.com/r/gitstream/rules-engine){:target=_blank}.
 ## Next Step
 If you successfully complete these instructions, gitStream will now do these two things.